Interpolated Quantile Estimation: A Unified Framework Bridging Quantiles and the Mean: Numerical Validation of Theoretical Results

-then $\hat q_n(z,h)$ is asymptotically more efficient than the plug--in estimator for large $h$, whereas the opposite inequality favors the plug--in approach.
+While this limiting quantity is classical, the present experiment focuses on the behaviour of $\sigma^2(h)$ for finite values of $h$, where new phenomena arise.

-\paragraph{Design of the experiment.} We consider Normal$(0,1)$ and Laplace$(0,1)$ distributions, for which $m=0$ and $F(m)=1/2$.
-Three values of $z \in \{-0.5,0,0.5\}$ are used, corresponding to initial quantile levels below, at, and above the median.
-For each pair $(z,h)$, we compute: \begin{itemize} \item the smoothed asymptotic variance $\sigma^2(h)$ of $\hat q_n(z,h)$; \item the plug--in variance $\tau(z,h)\bigl(1-\tau(z,h)\bigr)/f^2(q(\tau(z,h)))$; \item the limiting plug--in variance at $F(m)$; \item the variance $\Var(Y)$ of the sample mean. \end{itemize} All quantities are evaluated at the population level and plotted as functions of $h$.
+\paragraph{Design of the experiment.} We consider the standard Normal and standard Laplace distributions, both symmetric about zero, so \(m=0\) and \(F(m)=1/2\).
+For each distribution, we compute \(\sigma^2(h)\) for three values of \(z\in\{-0.5,0,0.5\}\), corresponding to initial quantiles below, at, and above the median.
+In addition to \(\sigma^2(h)\), we plot: \begin{itemize} \item the plug‑in variance \(\tau(z,h)(1-\tau(z,h))/f^2(q(\tau(z,h)))\); \item the limiting plug‑in variance at \(F(m)\); \item the variance \(\Var(Y)\) of the sample mean. \end{itemize} All quantities are evaluated at the population level and plotted as functions of \(h\).